Tax Freedom Day Clock Web Widget

 Or, to put it another way, "Are the services that I receive from the government worth a quarter to a third of my working life?"

-How many of those lost days at work went to build a "bridge to nowhere" or to provide other pork?
-How many of those lost days went to bail out billion-dollar banks that made bad loans?
-How many of those lost days do you think were spent to line the pockets of a bureaucrat or government contractor?
 Would you have spent any of your hard-earned money on any of those pork projects or bailouts?
-Couldn't you provide or purchase many of those government services for yourself, for much less money and have more left over to improve your lifestyle?
+Couldn't you provide or purchase many of those government services for yourself, for much less money and have far more left over to improve your lifestyle?
 Are you getting a fair return in services, from the government, for all that work that you do for them?
 Think about it...

 Tax Freedom Day is exactly what the name implies.
 It's the day on which the money that you earn actually begins to benefit you and not the government.

 Certainly, the detractors of Tax Freedom Day are correct in pointing out that the rich pay significantly more of the tax load.
-But they conveniently ignore other more important facts like, the fact that the rich also earn significantly more of the income and the fact that over 120 million of Americans pay no tax at all (based upon federal income tax records - also, these people usually pay no state income or property taxes either and pay an insignificant amount of other taxes).
+But they conveniently ignore other more important facts like, the fact that the rich also earn significantly more of the income and the fact that over 120 million Americans pay no tax at all (based upon federal income tax records - also, these people usually pay no state income or property taxes either and pay an insignificant amount of other taxes, such as sales taxes).
 In fact, some will soon be getting rebates for taxes that they never paid.

 Now that you are suitably depressed over how much of your hard work goes to support the government (that is, if you are an American), I will toss you a bone, to make you feel not quite so bad.

-If you were in the United Kingdom, Tax Freedom Day wouldn't occur till June 2, based upon data from the Adam Smith Institute.
-Of course, if you include government borrowing, the UK's Tax Freedom Day moves further back to June 14, 2008.
-Either way, for almost half a year, Brits work to support Her Majesty's Government.
 Some Brits will try to justify this, by telling you that they get free health care.
 But, as someone who has lived there, I can assure you that the quality of health care that they get is not even a faint shadow of what even our poor people get, in the USA.
 In actuality, they don't get "free" health care.
 They pay dearly for it, working almost half of each year, for Her Majesty's government and because it is government run, the quality of their health care is pathetic.
-Even though I paid for my own health care, I had to come back to the USA to get a proper diagnosis and treatment for a common ailment.
+Even though I paid for my own health care, while I lived there, I had to come back to the USA to get a proper diagnosis and treatment for a very common ailment.

-Note 1: The Tax Freedom Day Clock at the top of this page uses JavaScript to effect the countdown, so your browser must support JavaScript and Javascript support must be turned on.
-If you don't see the days to Tax Freedom above, it's probably because either you, someone else who uses your computer or a piece of software has disabled Javascript in your browser or although it's very unlikely, you may be using a very old browser that does not support JavaScript.
+Note 1: The Tax Freedom Day Clock at the top of this page uses JavaScript to effect the countdown, so your browser must support JavaScript and JavaScript support must be turned on.
+If you don't see the days to Tax Freedom above, it's probably because either you, someone else who uses your computer or a piece of software has disabled JavaScript in your browser or although it's very unlikely, you may be using a very old browser that does not support JavaScript.
 Although Action America is designed to be easily used and navigated without JavaScript functionality, several features such as this one will not show up, if JavaScript is not enabled.

 Note 2: We have occasionally had people contact us, early in the year, telling us that our Tax Freedom Day Clock is off by one hour.
 The clock has, in each case, been accurate.
 We want to remind our readers, who might want to check our calculations, not to forget that there is a one hour time change, between January 1 and Tax Freedom Day.
 Our clock counts down actual hours, rather than adjusted hours.
 However, if you do think that you see an error in the clock, please don't hesitate to contact us.
 After all, although we have tested it extensively, a minor glitch might have slipped through our testing.